OSU awards more than $20 million in merit-based scholarships annually to newly-admitted undergraduate students.

 Oregon State University is committed to making scholarship opportunities available to students who qualify, whether they apply with or without test scores.
 Like the admissions decision making process, test scores will not be used to disqualify students from scholarships unless otherwise indicated in our scholarship application system.
-Please check back soon for more information about the scholarship process for students in light of our new test-optional policy.

 Given the uncertainty regarding SAT and ACT availability in the coming months, we will permit home-schooled students and international students to apply without tests for the Fall, 2021 semester.
 We will continue to evaluate this policy prior to opening the application for Fall, 2022.

 Athletes wishing to participate in NCAA sports at OSU will be required to submit test scores as part of being considered an NCAA qualifier.